AtmoFX/bigint/documentation/fibonacci.md

 - The order $k$ of the sequence.
 - The first $f^k_1, f^k_2, \dotsc, f^k_k$ numbers of the sequence.

-Note that by default, in any Fibonacci sequence:
+Note that by default, in any sequence or order $k$:

 $$
 \begin{flalign*}